ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * POST (instead of PUT) for overwriting a group-configuration resource.

 * Example of inconsistent configuration following a PATCH request.

+* Clarified invalid semantics of an iPATCH request.

 * Minor clarifications and editorial improvements.